alessandrowb/WoboStaff/README.md

 # WoboStaff

-Installation
-Add a valid HipChat API Token in the Config.plist file.
+**Installation:** Add a valid HipChat API Token in the Config.plist file.